porterhau5/porterhau5.github.io/_posts/2017-03-22-extending-bloodhound-track-and-visualize-your-compromise.md

 It's a useful way to document your compromise as you go, and a convenient visual aide when explaining your critical path of compromise to a client.

-Note, however, that modifications to the UI are only possible if you tweak BloodHound's source.
+Note that modifications to the UI like this are only possible if you tweak BloodHound's source.
 I'm compiling all of my UI enhancements into a <a href="https://github.com/porterhau5/BloodHound" target="_blank">GitHub repo</a> -- if you want to try out these additions yourself then you'll need to install the customized app from the repo.

-For those interested, here's a sample of the changes made to `src/components/SearchContainer/Tabs/UserNodeData.jsx` ([diff here](https://github.com/porterhau5/BloodHound/commit/68e6755902bb32b6552dc43e51a28c53db3e542a#diff-7e83a7fef612c20afca93946a8e057ba)):
+For those interested, here's a sample of the changes made to `src/components/SearchContainer/Tabs/UserNodeData.jsx` to make this happen ([diff here](https://github.com/porterhau5/BloodHound/commit/68e6755902bb32b6552dc43e51a28c53db3e542a#diff-7e83a7fef612c20afca93946a8e057ba)):
 {% highlight javascript %}
 var s8 = driver.session()
 var s9 = driver.session()